Main content

 In a post-pandemic world, there are those who advance ever stronger arguments for ending poverty through debt cancellation, robust institutions and international co-operation.
 Critics of development aid, however, see it as wasteful, ineffective and enabling corruption: 鈥榩oor people in rich countries subsidising rich people in poor countries鈥.
 Others view the sector as a legacy of European colonialism, citing Band Aid鈥檚 portrayal of Africa as emblematic of the 鈥榃hite saviourism鈥 ingrained in the system.
 Others, meanwhile, believe the best way to help people is to bypass institutions altogether, and give cash directly to individuals to make their own decisions about how to spend it.

-40 years on from Michael Buerk鈥檚 landmark report from Ethiopia, how should we help the poor of the world?
+40 years on from Michael Buerk鈥檚 landmark report from Ethiopia, how should we help the global poor?

 Chair: Michael Buerk